ify47/portfolio/README.md

 ⚡️ Easy to modify

 ## Installation & Deployment 📦
-- Clone the repository and modify the content of <b>index.html</b> according to your requirement.
+- Clone the repository and modify the contents of <b>components folder</b> according to your requirement.
-- Add or remove images from `ify47.github.io/assets/` directory as per your requirement.
+- Add or remove images from `/assets/` directory as per your requirement.
-- I highly recommend to use [Github Pages](https://create-react-app.dev/docs/deployment/#github-pages) to deploy the website the EASIEST WAY.
+- I highly recommend to use [Vercel App](https://vercel.com/docs) to deploy the website the EASIEST WAY.
 - To deploy your website, first you need to create github repository with name `<your-github-username>.github.io`.
 Please don't give any other name.
-- Push the generated code to the `master` branch of this repository.
+- Push the generated code to the `main` branch of this repository.

 ## Sections 📚
 ✔️ About me\